 POINT 1: On the one hand – ACoAs concluded that we can’t be anything, can’t have anything, can’t get anywhere!
-As a result of years of suffering, a deep part of us gave up early in life: “What’s the use, I should be dead anyway”.
+From years of suffering, a deep part of us gave up early in life: “What’s the use, I should be dead anyway”.

 ➼ A reminder about Abuse & Abandonment (A/A)

-• Coming from THEM: A/A may or may not have been deliberate but was very real (not our imagination), & the effects last a lifetime.
-We didn’t get nurtured, had to raise ourselves, look after younger siblings & be there for our parents!
+• Coming from THEM: A/A may or may not have been deliberate but was very real – not imagined, & the effects last a lifetime.
+We didn’t get nurtured, had to raise ourselves, look after siblings & be there for our parents!
 AND got all sorts of abused – things that no child should ever have to endure!

 POINT 2: On the other hand – ACoAs want everything done for us.

-Because we experienced so much hurt & loss as kids – we want it to be made up to us, one way or another.
-To compensate we hang on to the magical thinking of a child, having these ‘great expectations’ of life & people, which are not just wishful thinking but a raging need – which include… the absolute conviction / expectation / assumption – about how of a date, event, relationship, meeting… should turn out – or we’ll die!
+Experiencing so much hurt & loss as kids – we want it to be made up to us, one way or another.
+To compensate, we hang on to the magical thinking of a child, having ‘great expectations’ of life & people, which are not just wishful thinking but a raging need, including the absolute conviction / expectation / assumption – about how of a date, event, relationship, meeting… should turn out – or we’ll die!

-• On the surface we say: “I don’t know how, I’m not allowed, it’s too hard …” but the real, real truth – not matter how deeply we bury it – is that we don’t want to take care of ourselves.
+• On the surface we say: “I don’t know how, I’m not allowed, it’s too hard …” but the real, real truth – not matter how deeply buried – is that we don’t want to take care of ourselves.
 If our family didn’t do it for us, then we’re not going to do it for ourselves now!
+(But we will do it for others).
 So there!
 We’ve suffered enough so we’re understandably resentful & petulant.
 We want ours!
 This is equally true for the Hero as for the Lost Child.

 While having wildly unrealistic expectations (U.E.) of others, we can start by seeing how off our own are: